 Yes, it’s possible to add patina to sterling silver.
 You can add patina to sterling silver jewelry naturally or artificially (chemically).

 Sterling silver naturally tarnishes over time and it’s one way to add a patina.
 The problem is that this type of tarnish is uneven and the end result is often unsatisfactory.
+Plus it take a bit of time.

 Here’s an example of unevenly tarnished sterling silver necklace.